On the Integration of Course of Action Playbooks into Shareable Cyber Threat Intelligence: A Common Metadata Template for Integrating Course of Action Playbooks into Shareable Cyber Threat Intelligence

 \section{A Common Metadata Template for Integrating Course of Action Playbooks into Shareable Cyber Threat Intelligence}

-To integrate security playbooks into structured and shareable cyber threat intelligence, create managed security playbook knowledge bases, and manage security playbooks programmatically based on a set of meaningful operationalization attributes, we proposed a metadata template (see Table \ref{tab3}) that provides different technological solutions with a uniform approach.
-Producers and consumers of security playbooks can utilize the proposed metadata template to contextually enrich their playbooks with additional machine-processable information as they make them available into their knowledge representation frameworks and knowledge management systems.
+To integrate security playbooks into structured and shareable cyber threat intelligence, create managed security playbook knowledge bases, and manage security playbooks programmatically based on a set of meaningful attributes, we propose a metadata template (Table \ref{tab3}) that provides different technological solutions with a uniform approach.
+Producers and consumers of security playbooks can utilize the metadata template to contextually enrich their playbooks with additional machine-processable information as they make them available into their knowledge representation frameworks and knowledge management systems.
 An up-to-date version of the metadata template is available online\footnote{https://github.com/Vasileios-Mavroeidis/coa-playbook-metadata}.

 The metadata available in CACAO playbooks have greatly influenced the development of the metadata template presented in this paper.
-Consequently, the metadata of CACAO playbooks can map directly to the metadata of the proposed template.
-The metadata template is not restricted to encapsulating only structured and automated courses of action but could also be used for other types of playbook representations, such as a document that describes a robust non-automated course of action or an illustration.
+Consequently, the metadata of a CACAO playbook can map directly to the metadata of the proposed template.

+The proposed metadata template is not restricted to encapsulating only machine-readable and automated courses of action.
+Similarly, it can provide other playbook representation types with metadata, making them programmatically available and manageable, such as a document describing a robust non-automated course of action or a playbook graph (model), like the one provided in Figure \ref{abstract_playbook}.